 Illuminates when the oil pressure falls below the normal range.
 Stop the vehicle as soon as safely possible and switch off the engine immediately.
 Check the oil level and add oil if needed.
-Refer to Engine oil in the Maintenance and Care chapter.
-This lamp also illuminates when the ignition is turned to ON and the engine is off.
+Refer to Engine oil in the Maintenance and care chapter.